Central Fidelity Banks International

-The Central Fidelity Banks International is a defunct WTA Tour affiliated tennis tournament played from 1979 to 1984.
-It was held in Richmond, Virginia in the United States and played on indoor carpet courts from 1979 to 1983 and on outdoor hard courts in 1984.
+The Central Fidelity Banks International (its sponsored name) is a defunct WTA Tour affiliated tennis tournament played from 1979 to 1984.
+Also known as the Richmond International (its official name) was held in Richmond, Virginia in the United States and played on indoor carpet courts from 1979 to 1983 and on outdoor hard courts in 1984.

 The 1984 tournament is famous for the first-round match between Vicki Nelson-Dunbar and Jean Hepner which lasted six hours and 31 minutes, the longest women's match ever played.
 The match featured the longest rally in professional tennis history, a 643-shot rally that lasted 29 minutes.